zlcsnew/drift_detector/README.md

 Step2.
 Set the DETECTOR_BASE environment variable to the directory where the source code is located.
 For example, in Windows, we can use the following commands:

-Step2-1. set DETECTOR_BASE="D:\gitcodes\final_detector\"
+Step2-1. set DETECTOR_BASE=D:\gitcodes\final_detector\

+Step2-2. d:

-Step2-2. cd D:\gitcodes\final_detector\CVAE_concept_drift\
+Step2-2. cd %DETECTOR_BASE%\CVAE_concept_drift\

 Step2-3. python main_process.py

 Step2-4.
 The data set can be specified by modifying the value in common_tools_pack\config.py.

 #### Remark
-The params used in diffderent datasets are shown in the comments of the program.
+The params used in diffderent datasets are shown in the common_tools_pack\config.py.
 If you have any questions, please feel free to ask zhanglei0511@iie.ac.cn.